 The true cost of underage drinking is much more than purchasing the alcohol, dealing with the hangover or paying for the damages you may have done.
 Hear straight from District Judge Galen DeCort, Liquor Control Enforcement representatives, Associate Dean of Students Lynne Banks, and Director of Public Safety/Captain of University Police Robert Fatula, as to what is truly at stake for you.

 This exam is for all new students.
 IMPORTANT NOTE: Please remember to bring a calculator.
 Cell phone calculators are not permitted.

 John Krimmel, Associate Director of Athletics for Academic Services, will MC this event, introduce the coaches and preview the upcoming season of Red Flash Athletics.
-Let’s create some Red Flash spirit!
+Let’s create some Red Flash spirit and catch that #FlashFever!
 GO RED FLASH!!!

 The world’s largest icebreaker!
 PLAYFAIR is the most popular campus attraction in history for New Student Orientation Programs.
 PLAYFAIR is totally unlike anything else you have ever experienced.
 It’s entertainment!
 It’s fun!
 It’s the perfect way to make new campus friendships!
 And PLAYFAIR is more than just an entertainment event – it is a team-building experience that has a long-lasting effect on the campus community.